How to Determine Connecticut LLC Costs

 - What other Connecticut LLC fees should I look out for?

 - Are there penalties for paying my fees late in Connecticut?

-- What happens if I can't pay my fees to the Connecticut government?
+- What happens if I can't pay my filing fee to the Connecticut government?

-- Who receives the fees for forming my Connecticut business?
+- Who receives the filing fees for forming my Connecticut business?

-- What is usually the biggest fee I will pay when I form my Connecticut business?
+- What is the largest fee I will pay when I form my Connecticut LLC?